Transfer news: Oblak extends Atletico Madrid contract to 2023 | Goal.com

 The Argentine head coach will be keen to keep hold of his star players in order to mount a stronger bid for trophies next season.

-His side were also knocked out of both the Champions League and the Copa del Rey at the last 16 stage on aggregate by Juventus and Girona, respectively.
+His side were knocked out of both the Champions League and the Copa del Rey at the last-16 stage on aggregate by Juventus and Girona, respectively.

 Defender Lucas Hernandez has already agreed an €80m (£70m/$90m) deal to join Bayern Munich at the end of the season, and Simeone is obviously wary of sanctioning any more big-name departures.